Top 10 Best My Little Pony: Friendship is Magic Episodes

 The Top Ten

-Twilight's Kingdom Tirek escapes from Tartarus and begins stealing magic from ponies, forcing Princess Celestia to transfer her power to Twilight Sparkle for safekeeping.
-Twilight ultimately defeats Tirek with the power of the Rainbow of Light, unlocking a new castle and her role as the Princess of Friendship.
+Tirek escapes from Tartarus and begins stealing magic from ponies, forcing the princesses to transfer their power to Twilight Sparkle for safekeeping.
+Twilight ultimately defeats Tirek using the magic within the Chest of Harmony.
+The event results in the creation of a new castle and Twilight's acceptance of her role as the Princess of Friendship.

 Megan McCarthy finally created something awesome and so cool.
 This is my favorite season finale and two-parter to date.
 Discord may be a good villain, but Lord Tirek beats Discord by a landslide.
 The fight scene was so awesome!